riasdi/go-web-app/README.md

 ## Deployment of application using manifest file

-Let's start with writing a Multistage Dockerile
+Let's start with writing a Multistage Dockerfile

 ```cli
 docker build -t rivadias/go-web-app:v1 .